actionhero/actionhero/docs/core/chat.md

 When you set a rooms' authentication paten with `api.chatRoom.setAuthenticationPatern`, you are describing a hash which a client needs to match to enter the room.

 - `api.chatRoom.setAuthenticationPatern('myRoom', 'type', 'websocket')` would only allow websocket clients in
-- `api.chatRoom.setAuthenticationPatern('myRoom', 'auteneticated', true)` would only allow clients in which have previously been modified by `connection.authenticated = true; connection._original_connection.authenticated = true;` probably in an action or middleware.
+- `api.chatRoom.setAuthenticationPatern('myRoom', 'auteneticated', true)` would only allow clients in which have previously been modified by `connection.authenticated = true; connection._originalConnection.authenticated = true;` probably in an action or middleware.

 Clients' authentication is re-checked when you make a change, and when they join the room.